porco-rosso-j/zksync-aa-wallet-paymaster/README.md

 The daily-spending limit feature can be enabled for the account, where it refuses the account to spend in ETH/ERC20 more than a configured limit amount.

-!*Currently, deployment and test in the main branch are depreciated*
+!*Currently, deploy and test folders in this repo don't work as they haven't been updated for new contracts*

 ## Deployment & Test